almusharraf/TFOCO-PROJECT/ARCHITECTURE.md

 ---

-## 2. TFOCO Core System Architecture
+## 2. Core System Architecture

 ### 2.1 System Overview

-TFOCO is a full-stack financial document reader application that extracts structured entities from unstructured documents using Named Entity Recognition (NER).
+The project is a full-stack financial document reader application that extracts structured entities from unstructured documents using Named Entity Recognition (NER).

 ```
 ┌─────────────────────────────────────────────────────────────┐